-COVID-19: Covid Remains as a disruptor as almost 1/3 of the year or 110 days lost due to the lockdowns declared between March 22 to April 30 and August 5 to October 15.
-The Alert Level 4 declared during this period imposed severe restrictions on business which impacted various aspects of the operations: (1) sales- major business partners had limited business operations or remained closed during the period (2) logistics- operations shut down and mobility suffered (3) service- accredited service providers and technicians were unbale to provide services during the lockdown; and (4) manufacturing- factory shutdowns occurred with limited operations specially in cases where positive results were obtained.
-The arrival of the Delta variant further exacerbated the situation as it restricted mobility, strained the healthcare infrastructure, and dampened over-all consumer confidence.
+COVID-19: Covid Remains as a disruptor as almost 1/3 of the year was lost due to the lockdowns declared between March 22 to April 30 and August 5 to October 15.
+The Alert Level 4 declared during this period imposed severe restrictions on business which impacted various aspects of the operations: (1) sales- major business partners had limited business operations or remained closed during the period (2) logistics- operations shut down and mobility suffered (3) service-accredited service providers and technicians were unable to provide services during the lockdown; and (4) manufacturing-factory shutdowns occurred and limited operations specially in instances with high positive cases in the factory.
+The arrival of the Delta variant further exacerbated the situation as it restricted mobility, strained the healthcare infrastructure, and dampened overall consumer confidence.
 The impact of Covid was mitigated by investments we have made in our digital transformation, and the more widespread vaccination campaign.

 Macroeconomic Fundamentals: The Philippine Gross Domestic Product (GDP) grew by 5.6% on 2021 as the country continues to recover from the pandemic.
 While a recovery is underway and the Company enjoyed better revenues as compared to 2020, challenges still remain.
 Airconditioning and the small domestic appliances both grew vs. 2020 levels, but remain below 2019 levels.
 The refrigerator and laundry market shrunk during H2 as compared to 2020.
-In addition, the high inflationary environment and the weakening peso which is now 6-10% lower compared to the Remnibi and the USD at 2020 levels, add additional challenges as it impacts consumer confidence, and increases the price of our imported materials.
+In addition, the high inflationary environment and the weakening Philippine Peso which is now 6-10% lower compared to the Chinese Yuan and the US Dollar at 2020 levels, add additional challenges as it impacts consumer confidence, and increases the price of our imported materials.

 Construction Sector Developments: Despite the easing of Alert Levels, the business activities have seen slow recovery due to limited site accessibility and implementation of COVID-19 precautionary restrictions causing slow conversion of backlogs and delays in project implementation and product fulfillment.
-While there is pick-up in activity in commercial markets, there is a weak order rates due to project delays, delayed orders as well as execution issues.
+While there is pick-up in activity in commercial markets, there is a weak order rate due to project delays, delayed orders as well as execution issues.